1. PERSONAL FINANCE

 • Secured cards could help you build credit.
 Prepaid debit cards can be good budgeting tools and a safe place to receive your paycheck.

-A lot of us prefer plastic when it’s time to pay.
-Even though cards might look very similar, they’re not all the same.
-You can choose from several different kinds of accounts, depending on what your goals are, and still enjoy the convenience.
+Many of us prefer plastic when it’s time to pay.
+Even though payment cards might look very similar, they’re not all the same.
+You can choose from several different kinds of cards, depending on your financial needs, your goals, and your credit score.

 How Does a Secured Credit Card Work?

 This deposit acts as security in case you fail to make your payments.
-If you have a low credit score or no credit score, you have a very good chance of getting a secured credit card.
-Some don’t even require a credit check.
+If you have a low credit score or no credit score, you could still qualify for a secured credit card.
+Some secured cards don’t even require a credit check.

 Like any credit card, a secured card lets you make purchases using borrowed money.
-Your purchases and other transactions are added to the balance you owe.
-You’re given a credit limit which caps the size of the balance you can build up.
+All your transactions are added to the balance you owe.
+You’re also given a credit limit, which caps the size of the balance you can build up.
+Every month, if you owe a balance on the card, you’re required to make at least a minimum payment.

-An important point: Even though you have a security deposit on the card, you are expected to make monthly payments on any amount you owe.
+An important point: Even though you have a security deposit on the card, you’re expected to make monthly payments on any amount you owe.
+You can’t pay your balance by having it deducted from your security deposit.

 How Does a Prepaid Debit Card Work?

-With a prepaid debit card, you can only spend the money that’s in the account.
+With a prepaid debit card, you can only spend the money that you’ve loaded onto the card's account.
 You’re not borrowing money.
 You won’t make payments or pay interest.
+Unlike a traditional debit card, a prepaid card isn’t connected to the cardholder’s bank account.

-To put money into the account that you could spend by using the card, you have a few options.
+You have a few options to put money into the account that you could spend by using the card.

 • Reload your card yourself.
-Some prepaid debit cards can be funded with cash by visiting a retail store such as Walmart or 7-11, or at an in-network ATM or bank branch.
+Some prepaid debit cards can be funded with cash by visiting a retail store such as Walmart or 7-Eleven, or at an in-network ATM or bank branch.

 • Direct deposit.
 You can set up your paycheck direct deposit to go to your prepaid card account.

-• Mobile deposit a check.
+• Deposit a check via mobile app.
 Some prepaid cards allow you to deposit a check into your account by using their app to take a photo of the check with your phone.

 Prepaid cards often charge several types of fees that you’ll want to watch out for.
 The following are some of the most commonly charged fees:

-• A monthly fee, even if you don’t use the card that month
+• Monthly fee, even if you don’t use the card that month

-• A transaction fee whenever you use the account
+• Transaction fee whenever you use the account

-• A reloading fee when you put new money into your account
+• Reloading fee when you put new money into your account

 • Fees for specific kinds of transactions

 Those fees are taken out of the amount you have on deposit with the card.
-Not all prepaid cards charge these fees.
+Not all prepaid cards charge these fees, so some of the typical fees are avoidable.
 For example, if you want to receive direct deposits, find a card that offers that option for free.

 How Do Secured Credit Cards Affect Your Credit History?